zxlooong/hdcookbook/trunk/contrib/jsse_encapsulation/README.txt

 use reflection instead of the direct access to invoke the methods in the JSSE API.

-If the JSSE API is not presented on card, then UnsupportedOperationException is thrown during the method or constructor invocation.
+If the JSSE API is not presented on a player, then UnsupportedOperationException is thrown during the method or constructor invocation.

-The library guarantee that NoClassDefFoundError or other LinkageErrors are never thrown of the JSSE API is absent.
+The library guarantee that NoClassDefFoundError or other LinkageErrors are never thrown if the JSSE API is absent.

 II.
 Library Overview
 --------------------

-The librray defines the classes with the same names and with the same methods name as JSSE API, but it is defined in the separate package.
-In most cases you only need replace the imports in your application from javax.net and javax.net.ssl to the com.sun.blurayx.jsse and com.hdcookbook.contrib.jsse accordingly.
+The library defines the classes with the same names and with the same methods names as JSSE API, but they are defined in the separate package.
+In most cases you only need replace the imports in your application from javax.net and javax.net.ssl to the com.hdcookbook.contrib.jsse and com.hdcookbook.contrib.jsse.ssl accordingly.

 Every time when you are trying to access functionality which is absent underneath, the UnsupportedOperationException is thrown.